They Don't Care About Us

-Commercially, "They Don't Care About Us" became a top ten hit in European countries and number one in the Czech Republic, Germany, Hungary and Italy.
+Commercially, "They Don't Care About Us" became a top-10 hit in European countries and number one in the Czech Republic, Germany, Hungary and Italy.
 In the US, the song peaked at number 30 on the Billboard Hot 100.
+The music video premiere was viewed by over 200 million people worldwide, making it one of the most viewed music videos.